captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 looking at me
 ---
-but I'm very very good with cars
+but I’m very very good with cars
 ---
 both jacking them
 ---
 and stripping them down
 ---
-some people don't do well under pressure
+some people don’t do well under pressure
 ---
-and I don't want to brag,
+and I don’t want to brag,
 ---
 but I would say that I sort of
 ---